-1. Role of the department, school, and college courses and curricula committees.

-Review and approval of all appropriate committees is required before a course is proposal will be reviewed by the Graduate College.
+- 1. Role of the department, school, and college courses and curricula committees.
+Review and approval of all appropriate committees is required before a course is proposal will be reviewed by the Graduate College. - a.

-- a.
 The course proposal must be approved and signed by the head of the department.
-The faculty members who prepared the request and will teach the course should be identified. - b.
+The faculty members who prepared the request and will teach the course should be identified.

+- b.
 A courses and curricula committee in the school (if applicable) and college must have reviewed and approved the course proposal. - c.
 The proposal must be reviewed and approved by all cross listed units, as well as their school (if applicable) and academic colleges, if different, prior to review by the Graduate College. - d.
 The college courses and curricula committee must provide a report of its evaluation.
 If the substantive review of courses is conducted by a unit other than the college, (e.g., certain independent schools and institutes), those units should also submit a report of their evaluation. - 2.
-Administrative review in the Graduate College

-If the college-level courses and curriculum committee verifies that a course meets the six Graduate College criteria 1 through 6 (see Section A above), then the course may be approved administratively by a dean within the Graduate College.

-3. Review by the Program Subcommittee of the Graduate College Executive Committee

-Courses that have not gone through a two-tiered committee approval process will be reviewed by the Program Subcommittee of the Graduate College Executive Committee, prior to Graduate College approval.
+Administrative review in the Graduate College If the college-level courses and curriculum committee verifies that a course meets the six Graduate College criteria 1 through 6 (see Section A above), then the course may be approved administratively by a dean within the Graduate College. - 3.
+Review by the Graduate College Executive Committee Courses that have not gone through a two-tiered committee approval process will be reviewed by the Graduate College Executive Committee, prior to Graduate College approval.